Water intoxication

-Water intoxication, also known as water poisoning, hyperhydration, overhydration, or water toxemia, is a potentially fatal disturbance in brain functions that results when the normal balance of electrolytes in the body is pushed outside safe limits by excessive water intake.
+Water intoxication, also known as water poisoning, hyperhydration, overhydration, or water toxemia, is a potentially fatal disturbance in brain functions that can result when the normal balance of electrolytes in the body is pushed outside safe limits by excessive water intake.

-Under normal circumstances, accidentally consuming too much water is exceptionally rare.
-Nearly all deaths related to water intoxication in normal individuals have resulted either from water-drinking contests, in which individuals attempt to consume large amounts of water, or from long bouts of exercise during which excessive amounts of fluid were consumed.
+In normal circumstances, accidentally consuming too much water is exceptionally rare.
+Most deaths related to water intoxication in healthy individuals have resulted either from water-drinking contests, in which individuals attempt to consume large amounts of water, or from long bouts of exercise during which excessive amounts of fluid were consumed.
 In addition, water cure, a method of torture in which the victim is forced to consume excessive amounts of water, can cause water intoxication.

-Water, just like any other substance, can be considered a poison when over-consumed in a brief period of time.
-Water intoxication mostly occurs when water is being consumed in a high quantity without adequate electrolyte intake.
+Water, like any other substance, can be considered a poison when over-consumed in a brief period.
+Water intoxication mostly occurs when water is being consumed in a high quantity provoking disturbances in electrolyte balance.